KattMingMing/arc-staging/README.md

 - Click "Select a file..." and click the `firefox-bundle.xpi` that was generated from `make bundle`.
 - Following the upload, create a zip of the entire browser-extension reposiotry.
 - Upload all of the source code to the Firefox store before clicking continue.
 - Append to the version notes if there is something significant.
 Otherwise use the previous version notes.
+You can find previous version notes by going to https://addons.mozilla.org/en-US/developers/addon/sourcegraph-addon-for-github/versions and clicking the previous submission.
 - ALWAYS INCLUDE NOTES FOR REVIEWERS: (Copy paste what is below, if a significant change happened include it and update the README.)
 Running from source:
 1) make bundle